Fears over solar panel safety as number of fires rises six-fold

 Exclusive: The rate has increased sharply with 66 fires already recorded up until July this year compared with 63 for whole of 2019

-The number of fires involving solar panels has soared amid a boom in solar energy driven by energy bill hikes, The Independent can reveal.
+The number of fires involving solar panels has soared after a boom in their use driven by energy bill rises, The Independent can reveal.

 Data obtained under freedom of information rules show that there were six times the number of fires involving solar panels last year compared with 10 years ago.

-The rate has increased sharply with 66 fires already recorded up until July this year compared with 63 for the whole of 2019, prompting concern from safety experts who are concerned about a lack of regulation on who can install them.
+The rate has increased sharply with 66 fires already recorded up until July this year compared with 63 for the whole of 2019, prompting concern from safety experts who are worried about a lack of regulation on who can install them.

 They said the experience was “so traumatic” and the pair have been forced to live in three different budget bed and breakfasts since the blaze, which left the building declared too unstable for them to return to.